visgl/luma.gl/docs/api-reference/core/luma.md

 ### `CreateDeviceProps`

-Properties for creating a new device
+Properties for creating a new device.

 ```ts
 type CreateDeviceProps = DeviceProps & {